arinbasu/UC-SHSS-Study-Group/README.md

 ## What will we do at the journal club

 1. Before you join the journal club, you will need to have an account (free) at [http://www.authorea.com](http://www.authorea.com) and then let me know the email address.
 I will invite you to the journal club website.
-2. Or you can also yourself to the preprint journal club by first signing up to Authorea (see point 1) and then to the preprint Journal club at the following address: (Preprint JC)[https://prereview.org/inst/14743].
+2. Or you can also yourself to the preprint journal club by first signing up to Authorea (see point 1) and then to the preprint Journal club at the following address: [Preprint JC](https://prereview.org/inst/14743).
 3. Following our discussion at the journal club, whoever will initiate the preprint discussion will then need to write a review of the preprint within three days of the completion of the journal club.
 4. Ideally, you will also need to have a github account and set up git on your computer.
 To set up a free github account, please visit [http://github.com](http://www.github.com) and set up your username and password.
 Then "fork" this repository to your own account.
 4. The guidelines for the writing the review of the preprint are given below